 For many people, buying a home is quite literally a dream come true.
 You want to learn key information, such as what is in your credit report and how high of mortgage payments you can afford, before you start house hunting.
 Then, you can decide on other important decisions, like should you buy a house listed for sale or build your own?
 You don’t need to be a real estate tycoon to feel good about the home you eventually buy, but you do need to learn some vital pieces of information about the homebuying process.
 We break down everything you need to know, here in this guide.

 From property taxes to homeowners insurance, homeownership may seem like a daunting task at first, but the payoff is highly rewarding!
-There are many, many reasons to buy a house in DeBary, Florida.
+There are many, many reasons to have a house in DeBary, Florida.

 Owning your own home is really the only way to achieve financial stability.
 You know exactly what your mortgage will be every month and no one can change it on you the way a landlord can.
 Quite often, especially in Florida, your mortgage payments will be less expensive than comparable rental rates.
 As well, monthly mortgage payments steadily accumulate equity, while monthly rent payments to your landlord hold no return and actually boost his long term financial situation instead of yours.